bkies23/bkies23/README.md

      of a right triangle with surfaces, at what distances does the ray strike a surface as it approaches 90 degrees.
 In particular, at what distance does it                strike just before it is at 90 degrees and perpendicular to the surface?

      I had to experiment with GridBag layout on this one to display panel components proportionately upon resizing of window.
 It uses Math.toRadians, Math.PI, and Math.tan functions to compute the various distances.
-It also uses ImageIcon to display images (baseball infield, Aususta 16th hole, Indy race track, etc.) to      display distances for various angles (75.0, 85.0, 89.0, 89.9, 89.9999. etc.)
+It also uses ImageIcon to display images (baseball infield, Aususta 16th hole, Indy race track, etc.)          reflecting distances for various angles (75.0, 85.0, 89.0, 89.9, 89.9999. etc.)

      Ratios:

      This is one of two programs involving aspects of the Covid-19 pandemic.
 This one looks at the lack of U.S. leadership and analyzes a ratio to show how South            Korea's handling of the crisis led to far less loss of life.

      The program displays six sequential pages with each page being a class.
 Again, as in the Flag program, each extends a Page base class which has a common counter        and location variables for all pages.
 Three different timers are used: one for the scripts on the screen, one for a JLabel that counts the lives lost, and one for      a picture frame which displays chronological images of the pandemic.
-I designed this program where it cannot be moved or minimized and manually added a X Close        button in the upper right corner.
-Since the script continually moves across and down the screen, it would be too difficult to maintain if the window were              repainted.
+I designed this program where it cannot be moved or resized and manually added an X Close          button in the upper right corner.
+Since the script continually moves across and down the screen, it would have been too difficult to maintain if windows were          repainted.

      The program retrieves data from a MySql database I created which stores pandemic numbers from March 1, 2020 to the present.
 The data has been taken from the
      New York Times and Washington Post websistes.